fedecarpi/jazz-chrome-extension/README.md

 Short story, download the last release (.crx) and drag it into the chrome's extension window.

 If you have some issue with the installation, please [enable the chrome's developer mode](https://developer.chrome.com/extensions/faq#faq-dev-01).

+**NOTE:** Now the extension is published in the Chrome Web Store the easiest way for installing it is from [there](https://chrome.google.com/webstore/detail/jazz-rtc-quicksearch/bpehmocojgaplghkihdfbhojcfdakfpl).